Guided Missile Destroyer

 - The Influence of Sea Power Upon History, 1660-1805 (abridged ed, 1980)

-During the first year and a half of her commissioned service, Mahan's primary assignment was the testing and evaluation of her weapons systems, ASROC and Terrier missiles.
-A unit of the Pacific Fleet's Cruiser-Destroyer Force, she operated out of San Dieg o, participating in local and fleet exercises off the west coast and in Hawaiian waters.
-Leaving San Diego 6 June 1962, she commenced her first western Pacific deployment.
-For the nest 6 months she cruised with other units of the 7th Fleet, taking part in antisubmarine, antiaircraft, and amphibious exercises as well as making good will calls on ports in the Far East.
-Included in these latter visits was a stop at Saigon 24 to 28 October for the Republic of Vietnam's Independence anniversary celebrations.
+During the first year and a half of her commissioned service, MAHAN’s primary assignment was the testing and evaluation of her weapons systems, ASROC and Terrier missiles.
+A unit of the Pacific Fleet’s Cruiser-Destroyer Force, she operated out of San Diego , participating in local and fleet exercises off the West Coast and in Hawaiian waters.
+Leaving San Diego 6 June 1962, she commenced her first western pacific deployment.
+For the next 6 months she cruised with other units of the 7th Fleet, taking part in antisubmarine, antiaircraft, and amphibious exercises as well as making good will calls on ports in the Far East.
+Included in these latter visits was a stop at Saigon 24 to 28 October for the Republic of Vietnam’s Independence anniversary celebrations.

-Remaining on the west coast until late 1965, the guided missile frigate underwent a 5-month overhaul, 1 May to 20 October, followed by test and training exercises and a demonstration of her antisubmarine warfare capabilities before members of the United S tates-Canadian Military Cooperation Committee 9 December.
+Remaining on the West Coast until late 1965, the guided missile destroyer underwent a 5 1/2 month overhaul.
+1 May to 20 October, followed by test and training exercises and a demonstration of her antisubmarine warfare capabilities before members of the United States-Canadian Military Cooperation Committee 9 December.
 During the summer of 1965, she embarked midshipmen from the Naval Academy and various NROTC units for summer training.
-Departing San Diego 19 October, she sailed to Pearl Harbor for antisubmarine t raining operations and then continued on to the western Pacific, arriving at Subic Bay 22 November.
-Mahan operated with the 7th Fleet, spending alternate monthly periods on patrol off Vietnam, until returning to California in April 1966.
+Departing San Diego 19 October, she sailed to Pearl Harbor for antisubmarine training operations and then continued on to the western Pacific, arriving at Subic Bay 22 November.
+MAHAN operated with the 7th Fleet, spending alternate monthly periods on patrol off Vietnam, until returning to California in April 1964.

 patches